MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 The following FIDO2.0 keys are supported and recommended for use:

-- **YubiKey**: A versatile security key for high-assurance multifactor authentication.
+- **YubiKey**: Offers a portfolio of NFC security keys that support a broad set of security protocols.
 - **Identiv**: Offers a range of security solutions, including FIDO2 security keys.
 - **Thetis**: Provides FIDO2 certified security keys designed for secure access.
 - **Token2 Card:** A compact and portable security key option.